SDZP2000 - Bread maker PANASONIC - Free user manual and instructions

 To avoid damaging their ceramic coating, please follow the instructions below:

-The kneading blade may remain stack in the bread.
-If still remains, wait for the bread cool down and take it out before slicing.
+The kneading blade may remain stuck in the bread.
+If it still remains, wait for the bread to cool down and take it out before slicing.

-• If the kneading blade cannot be removed from bread pan, pour warm water into the bread pan and wait 5 minutes-10 minutes.
+- If the kneading blade cannot be removed from the bread pan, pour warm water into the bread pan and wait 5 minutes-10 minutes.

-Still difficult to remove, turn kneading blade laterally and pull it out.
+If it is still difficult to remove, turn the kneading blade laterally and pull it out.

-• Use the soft sponge when cleaning the bread pan and the kneading blade.
+- Use a soft sponge when cleaning the bread pan and the kneading blade.

 Do not use anything abrasive such as cleansers or scouring pads.

-• Hard, coarse or large ingredients such as flours with whole or ground grains, sugar, or the addition of nuts and seeds may damage their ceramic coating.
-If using large chunk of ingredient, break or cut into small pieces.
-Please follow the information of Additional Ingredients (see P. GB9) and the recipe quantities stated.
+- Hard, coarse, or large ingredients such as flours with whole or ground grains, sugar, or the addition of nuts and seeds may damage their ceramic coating.
+If using large chunks of ingredients, break or cut them into small pieces.
+Please follow the information on Additional Ingredients (see P. GB9) and the recipe quantities stated.

-• Use only supplied kneading blade for this appliance.
+- Use only the supplied kneading blade for this appliance.

 The bread pan, kneading blade, and bread may be very hot after baking.
 Always handle with care.